-My #1 recommended online retailer for HiPP, Holle, and Lebenswert in the US is: Organic Munchkin.
+Also, My #1 recommended US-based online retailer for HiPP, Holle, and Lebenswert is: Organic Munchkin.
+Once these FDA issues get cleared up, I’d highly recommend them for new customers (and if you are an existing customer you can still order from them!)
 They are based in NY, have reasonable prices, and always have formula in stock!
 They have a really great hypoallergenic formula option from HiPP for babies who have cow milk protein allergies or trouble digesting lactose.
 They also have Goat’s Milk formula options, and they are the only seller of Topfer in the US (which is a new formula from Germany that has ingredients very aligned with HiPP and Leb!)
-AND they are the only seller of Dutch based HiPP which has the best ingredients out of the HiPP versions (vs. HiPP UK and HiPP Germany).
+AND they sell Dutch based HiPP which has the best ingredients out of the HiPP versions (vs. HiPP UK and HiPP Germany).

 One other retailer based in the US for HiPP, Holle, and Lebenswert is: MyOrganicFormula.
 For babies with allergies, MyOrganicFormula has a list of allergy-friendly formulas as well, and they also sell BabyLove (see update at the bottom of this post).